baralul/suspender/README.md

 # suspender
-a program that automatically suspend your computer at specified time. this is usefull to help you stop using your computer and go to bed at the same time each night and get up at the same time
+a program that automatically suspend your computer at specified time. this can be usefull to help you stop using your computer and go to bed at night or help you set a limit to your screen time